 Today I am going to talk a little bit about onions and onion soup mix.
-Onion generally keep for some time, but if they are starting to go “south” as they say, chop them up and put in the freezer.
+Onions generally keep for some time, but if they are starting to go “south” as they say, chop them up and put in the freezer.
 Put the chopped onions in 1/2 c. amount in snack bags.
 Put the snack bags into a large freezer bag and freeze.
 The onions can then be removed as needed and added directly to soups, stews, sauces, and casseroles.

 One of the handiest things to have in your kitchen is onion soup mix because there are so many things you can do with it.
 Purchased onion soup mix is expensive and high in sodium.
 A homemade version of the mix can be made in less than 5 minutes with ingredients probably on hand, and will be lower in sodium even with using the instant beef broth granules.
 If sodium is a concern, use low sodium granules.
 Note: The mix in the photo above is not as brown as some would be due to the brand of instant broth I used.